JaybeJaybeNot/5-DOF-Wearable-Robotic-Arm/JOURNAL.md

 Hip hip hooray!
 We get to rewrite the ENTIRE code for the main PCB, but this time in HAL =D!
 I can’t WAIT to basically learn a whole different language =DDDDDDDD.

-Just played around with STM32cubeIDE for a while, and followed tutorials on youtube.
+Just played around with STM32cubeIDE for a while, and learned from guides/documentations on youtube.
 Phil’s Lab my GOAT fr

 <img width="453" alt="Screenshot 2025-07-06 at 4 02 45 AM" src="https://github.com/user-attachments/assets/636b0ca5-89ad-4304-81e2-7a24d0472c74" />